Capsicum baccatum

-Capsicum baccatum is a member of the genus Capsicum, and is one of the five domesticated chili pepper species.
-The fruit tends to be very pungent, and registers 30,000 to 50,000 on the Scoville Heat Unit scale.
+Capsicum baccatum, also simply referred to as ají ([aˈxi]), is a member of the genus Capsicum, and is one of the five domesticated chili pepper species.
+The fruit tends to be very pungent and registers 30,000 to 50,000 on the Scoville heat unit scale.

+Botany

-Chili pepper varieties in the C. baccatum species have white or cream colored flowers, and typically have a green or gold corolla.
+Chili pepper varieties in the C. baccatum species have white or cream-colored flowers and typically have a green or gold corolla.
 The flowers are either insect or self-pollinated.
 The fruit pods of the baccatum species have been cultivated into a wide variety of shapes and sizes, unlike other capsicum species, which tend to have a characteristic shape.
-The pods typically hang down, unlike a Capsicum frutescens plant, and can have a citrus or fruity flavor.
+Unlike a Capsicum frutescens plant, the pods typically hang down and can have a citrus or fruity flavor.